 During the meeting

-- "So let’s just go round the room and everyone can introduce themselves" – do those words fill you with dread?
-If so, you’re not alone.
-You could:
+"So let's just go round the room and everyone can introduce themselves" – do these words fill you with dread?
+If so, you're not alone.
+Try the following:

-- Be proactive and go first – job done!
+- Be proactive and volunteer to go first – job done!

-- Mention your stammer as part of your introduction, such as "I stammer sometimes so let me finish what I have to say".
+- Mention your stammer as part of your introduction.
+For instance, say "I stammer sometimes so please wait until I've finished what I have to say".

 - Ask the Chair if they could introduce you and everyone else or ask a colleague to introduce you.

-- If it’s hard to get your turn, you could use a gesture to indicate you’d like to speak, or just 'excuse me’.
+- If it's hard to get your turn, you could use a gesture to indicate you'd like to speak, or just say "Excuse me".